Ken McLeod: Career

 After several years at KDC, McLeod saw that the traditional, religious-center approach wasn't meeting his students’ needs.
 So he began evolving a new, non-traditional model based upon regular, one-on-one practice consultations; small, highly interactive teaching groups and meditation retreats; the notion of the individual practice path; an informal student–teacher relationship; and a "pragmatic" way to present material.
 These key elements would become the core of his teaching.

 In 1990, he left KDC to set up a non-profit organization, Unfettered Mind, as a vehicle for this approach.
 At the time, the notion of a Buddhist teacher establishing a private practice went against accepted convention; it caused much controversy in 1996, when he presented the idea to the Buddhist Teachers Conference, but has since been adopted by many teachers.
 During the 1990s, McLeod established a corporate consulting business, organized three conferences on Buddhism and Psychotherapy, and developed the curriculum that eventually became his book Wake Up To Your Life: Discovering the Buddhist Path of Attention (2001).

 After fifteen years, he realized that this model could not accommodate the ways in which Unfettered Mind was growing and evolving.
 His practice as a business consultant gave him an understanding of how the flaws that characterize organizations and institutions could also be found in Unfettered Mind and most other Buddhist organizations.
 So in 2005, he began a sabbatical leave; in 2006, he re-invented Unfettered Mind.
 In an effort to avoid the structure and hierarchy of most Buddhist institutions, Unfettered Mind is now modeled as a network: in addition to the usual, teacher-driven activities (classes, workshops, retreats), UM is developing a wide range of web-based resources from which a practitioner—local or non-local—can find information, guidance, and teachings that meet their own individual needs and enable them to shape their own, specific path, outside of an established, institutional framework.

 Ideas

-Ken McLeod is highly regarded for his ability to present traditional Buddhism—its philosophy, teachings, method, instruction, and practice—in clear, lucid language that makes it more accessible to Western students He also has pioneered new class, retreat, and dharma-center formats, and has reworked the student–teacher relationship and the individual practice path.